 - Ventilator: a machine that breathes for you when your lungs aren't working.
 A tube is inserted either through your mouth or an incision in your neck into your airway.
 The tube connects to the machine.
 This tube may feel uncomfortable, and the nurses may give you medicine to help you.
-You cannot talk or eat normally when a breathing tube is in place - Feeding tube: a plastic tube that is put inside your nose or into your stomach through a small incision.
-This plastic tube gives you food and water - Dialysis machine: a machine that removes waste from your blood if your kidneys aren't working
+You cannot talk or eat normally when a breathing tube is in place. - Feeding tube: a plastic tube that is put inside your nose or into your stomach through a small incision.
+This plastic tube gives you food and water. - Dialysis machine: a machine that removes waste from your blood if your kidneys aren't working.

 If you had a sudden, unexpected medical event and life sustaining treatment is needed to keep you alive, what do you want?

-I would want to be kept comfortable AND (choose one by initialing on the line provided): I do not want life sustaining treatment.
+I would want to be kept comfortable AND (choose one by initialing on the line provided):

+- I do not want life sustaining treatment.
 If it has been started, I want it stopped.
-I want to die naturally.
-I want to continue life sustaining treatment only for the purpose of organ or tissue donation I want to continue life sustaining treatment If you have other instructions about life sustaining treatments, you can provide them here:
+I want to die naturally. - \\\\\ I want life sustaining treatment only for the purpose of organ or tissue donation. - l want to continue life sustaining treatment.

-Full name: Birth date:

-······································
+If you have other instructions about life sustaining treatments, you can provide them here:

 C. ORGAN DONATION

-u die can save lives and improve quality of life for an donate.
+Becoming an organ and tissue donor when you die can save lives and improve quality of life for other people.
+There are no age limits on who can donate.
 Below are some choices to think about.

-When I die (choose one by initialing in the sp ace provided):
+When I die (choose one by initialing in the space provided):

-I want to donate any needed organs o r tissues.
+\\\\ I want to donate any needed organs or tissues.

-I want to donate only these organs or iissues:
+I want to donate only these organs or tissues:

-I do not want to donate any of my orgagent to choose donation for me. ans or tissues, and I do not want my health care
+I do not want to donate any of my organs or tissues, and I do not want my health care agent to choose donation for me.

-I want to donate my whole body to res search.
-I understand it is best to make plans with
+\ I want to donate my whole body to research.
+I understand it is best to make plans with an organization or agency beforehand.

 I have made plans with:

 Organization/Institution Name:

 Phone:

-THORIC.

-Full name: Birth date: